 Linda told 150sec that before the emergence of social enterprises, the smartphone industry did not see sustainability as relevant to their goals.
 “I don’t think this has changed so far,” said the digital sustainability expert.
 She pointed out that the most pressing issue of product cycle length is not getting better, but worse.

 Supporters hope that social enterprises such as Fairphone will raise the overall ethical and sustainability standards in the smartphone industry.

-But even if sustainability would become more mainstream, pioneering startups have their place in the market, believes Linda.
+And even if concern over sustainability does become more mainstream, pioneering startups will have their place in the market, believes Linda.
 “There will always be a niche for those who do more”.